invoiceninja/invoiceninja.github.io/docs/user-guide/invoices.md

 title: "Invoices"
 sidebar_position: 11
 ---
-Invoice records support a lot of detail and allow you to bill your clients for _Products_, _Tasks_, or _Expenses_.
-You can attach documents or pictures to invoices, which the client may view from the client portal.
-Invoice records keep a history of when changes were made to them, and which users performed those changes, in order to increase accountability within your business.
+An invoice is the bill you send a client — a dated, numbered record of what you delivered, what it costs, and how they can pay you.
+In Invoice Ninja an invoice is more than a PDF: it's a live document that tracks its own status, links to payments, feeds into the client's balance, and can trigger reminders, late fees, and online payment flows on your behalf.

+Invoices can bill for [Products](/docs/user-guide/products), [Tasks](/docs/user-guide/tasks), or [Expenses](/docs/user-guide/expenses), include attachments the client can view from the [Client Portal](/docs/user-guide/client-portal), and keep a full history of every change so you always know who did what and when.

 <video width="100%" controls>
   <source src="/assets/videos/invoices/create_invoice_clip_react.mp4" type="video/mp4" />